grommunio/grommunio-documentation/kb/debug_content.rst

 **Action to take:** Send the message file to Grommunio Support to facilitate further investigation.

+The message in question should be located in ``/var/lib/gromox/queue/save``.
+Conversion failure is considered terminal and no retry will be attempted.

+(There are three other errors which are not considered terminal.
+These are: the user database being unavailable, a permission error on disk, or a disk full event.
+In these cases, redelivery will be attempted and the messages placed in ``/var/lib/gromox/queue/cache`` instead.
+Redelivery may disappear in a future version of Gromox, because Postfix is already capable of handling this.)

-The message in question should be located in ``/var/lib/gromox/queue/cache`` (messages for which delivery will be retried) or ``/var/lib/gromox/queue/cache`` (no retry).
-It can be found by matching up the timestamp in the log with the timstamp of the file object or, in fact, the timestamp in the filename itself.
+The message can be found by matching up the timestamp in the log with the timstamp of the file object or, in fact, the timestamp in the filename itself.
 The filename usually consists of a Unix timestamp, a boot-time monotonically-increasing counter (QID), and the